 |

-| RARE!
-Absolutely Beautiful!
-Has the Traditional Russian Fouled Anchor and Striping in Blue with Gold Highlights and initials VMF (Sovyetsky Voyenno-Morskoy Flot USSR) which translates to Soviet Maritime Navy Fleet, Union of Soviet Socialist Republics.
-Production Most Likely in the 1950's |
+Beautiful!
+Has the Traditional Russian Fouled Anchor and Striping in Blue Only with initials VMF (Sovyetsky Voyenno-Morskoy Flot USSR) which translates to Soviet Maritime Navy Fleet, Union of Soviet Socialist Republics.
+This Large Salad Plate was Most Likely Produced in the Late 1940's to 1950's. |

 Click Photo! |